ENGLISH LANGUAGE HOUSE

 • Record in writing as near as verbatim as possible what was said as soon as possible.

-• Report to the Director ELH who is also the DSL and the Director of Administration.
+• Report to the Director ELH and/or the DSL and/or the Director of Administration.

 What ELH staff will not do: